carsonfischl/carsonfischl/README.md

 Hi!
 I'm Carson.
-I enjoy ancient history, biology, politics, numismatics, and going to the gym.
+I enjoy ancient history📜, biology🧬, politics🏛️, numismatics🪙, and going to the gym💪.